 Toil jobs can be run on a variety of cloud platforms.
-Of these, Amazon Web Services is currently the best-supported solution.
+Of these, Amazon Web Services (AWS) is currently the best-supported solution.
+Toil provides the Cluster Utilities to conveniently create AWS clusters, connect to the leader of the cluster, and then launch a workflow that runs distributedly on the entire cluster.